 Recipes: Taiwanese Beef Noodle Soup

-Though it sounds similar to lo mein, la mien is a different noodle, traditionally sold soft and fresh, though mass-produced versions are available dried.
+Though it sounds similar to lo mein, lamian is a different noodle, traditionally sold soft and fresh, though mass-produced versions are available dried.
 The best are made by hand: a noodle-maker slaps, stretches, and twists a lump of dough into long strands that signify prosperity and longevity.

-Also called: La mian, hand-pulled noodles, longevity noodles, yellow mee (if made with egg), hokkien mee.
+Also called: La mien, hand-pulled noodles, longevity noodles, yellow mee (if made with egg), hokkien mee.

 Shape: The round, moderately thick noodles are usually sold soft, though sometimes also dried.
 They are very long—they can reach two feet or longer—and the longer the noodle, the more auspicious the symbolism.
 The exact thickness depends on the skill and intentions of the noodle-maker.